Traveling with $10,000 Cash

 What Happens When Customs Conducts a Search for Cash?

-These types of searches might also occur when a person crossing the border into or out of Mexico or Canada.
+These types of searches might also occur when someone crosses the border into or out of Mexico or Canada.

-Border agents base their decisions on who to search based on a variety of factors including the person’s itinerary, length of stay, or ethnicity.
+Border agents base their decisions on who to search based on various factors, including the person’s itinerary, length of stay, or ethnicity.

 The interrogation often comes with the threat of being arrested or subjected to continued detention.
 The agent might refuse to allow the person to amend their declaration to fix the problem.